-Adam Wright is an American singer, songwriter, producer, and musician.
+Adam Wright is a two time Grammy nominated songwriter, singer, producer, and musician.
 His rooted, literary style, has earned him a stellar reputation among some of Nashville's most well respected artists, producers, and writers.
 His songs have been recorded by country music icons such as Alan Jackson, Lee Ann Womack and Garth Brooks as well as nontraditional newcomers like Brent Cobb and Aubrie Sellers.

 The song "So You Don't Have To Love Me Anymore", written by Wright and Jay Knowles, was recorded by Alan Jackson and nominated for “Country Song of the Year” at the 55th annual Grammy Awards.
 Adam also co-produced Jackson's critically acclaimed 'The Bluegrass Album'.
 His song "Thunder and Lightning", recorded by Lonesome River Band, was nominated for “Song of the Year” at the 2016 International Bluegrass Music Association Awards.